kiith-sa/ICE/README.rst

 Introduction
 ------------

-ICE is a top-down scrolling shooter in tradition of Raptor and Tyrian with vector style graphics written in the D programming language.
+ICE is a vertical shoot-em-up in tradition of Raptor and Tyrian with vector style graphics written in the D programming language.

-ICE is in early development and there is no release at this time.
+ICE is still in very early development and might see large changes.

 --------
 Gameplay
 --------

-You move your ship around the screen while shooting enemies that attack you.
+You move your ship around the screen, shooting attacking enemies.
+A basic weapon allows you to shoot forward while, over the course of the campaign, you get more weapons that can be used only once in a while, taking time to recharge (currently, these are always enabled; the gradual ship improvements are not yet implemented).

-A basic weapon allows you to shoot forward while, over the course of the campaign, you get more weapons that can be used only once in a while, taking time to recharge (currently, these are always enabled).
+Each weapon is designed to require a bit of skill and timing as opposed to just being a bigger, more powerful gun.

 ^^^^^^^^
 Controls